ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 Now, the halting problem is tricky.
 It turns out that if you create a language like that, there are a lot of interesting things that programs written in that language just won't be able to do.
 But there are also lots of interesting things that they can do.
 To give three examples of such languages[^nonterminating]:

 [^nonterminating]: To nitpick myself: these aren't just languages for which you can prove termination, they're languages which never terminate, at least not for finite inputs.
-I don't offhand know any languages which are Turing-incomplete but have the ability to loop forever, though such a thing can exist.
+I don't offhand know any languages which are Turing incomplete but have the ability to loop forever, though such a thing can exist.

 * Regular expressions are really useful for certain operations on strings, but that's about all they're good for.
 * SQL is really useful for working with databases.
-According to someone on stack overflow, the ANSI SQL-92 standard was Turing-incomplete and the ANSI SQL-99 standard is Turing complete.
-(No word on the SQL-96 standard that came between these.)
-But I've never actually needed the feature that makes it Turing-complete; so at least for my purposes, it might as well not be.
+According to [some people on stack overflow](https://stackoverflow.com/questions/900055/is-sql-or-even-tsql-turing-complete), the ANSI SQL-92 standard was Turing incomplete and the ANSI SQL-99 standard is Turing complete.
+(No mention of the SQL-96 standard that came between these, but reading between the lines, probably Turing incomplete.)
+If I understand correctly, the feature required to make SQL-99 Turing complete[^recursive-cte] is one I've literally never used; so for my purposes, it may as well be Turing incomplete.
 * Coq is used for proving math theorems.
 It's an interesting one because when you write your program, you have to also provide a proof that your program terminates.
 (I think this is slightly false, but again, good enough for the point I'm making.)

+[^recursive-cte]: Specifically, it looks to me like SQL-99 without recursive common table expressions is Turing incomplete.
+I've only ever used nonrecursive CTEs.

 So although these languages can't do much, they can still do enough to be useful.
 And in the domains where they're useful, being able to prove non-termination is a useful property of the language.
 If you had to write a SQL query in C, it would be all too easy to write some C code that would accidentally loop forever.

 I'm trying to illustrate here something that seems to me important, which is that there's a tradeoff between what I'll call expressiveness and legibility.
 A programming language is *expressive* if you can easily write many interesting programs in it[^expressive]; it's *legible* if you can easily say many interesting things about the programs you've written in it.
 And I claim that the most expressive programming languages won't be the most legible, and vice-versa; though there will certainly be [languages](https://en.wikipedia.org/wiki/Malbolge) which are neither expressive nor legible.
-This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.[^zfpa]:
+This tradeoff seems fundamental to me, and I expect that some approximation of it has been proven as a theorem.[^zfpa]

 [^expressive]: I've subsequently discovered that wikipedia uses [the same name](https://en.wikipedia.org/wiki/Expressive_power_\(computer_science\)) for this concept.